 What is the criteria for selection?

-The selection is merit based and impoverished and/or orphaned 8th graders who have been accepted to high school but lack school fees.
-The boys must have 360 points and above and the girls 330 points or more on their Kenya National Examination Council examination.
+The scholarship is merit based.
+We select impoverished and/or orphaned 8th graders who have been accepted to high school but lack school fees.
+The boys must have 350 points and above and the girls 330 points or more on their Kenya National Examination Council examination.
 This is a national compulsory exit exam for all students.
-Our students must also be willing to do community service.
-Students must also maintain a minimum grade of C in all subjects to continue with funding.
-Failure to maintain this standard will result in suspension of funding.
+Students must also maintain a minimum grade of C+ in all subjects to continue with funding.

 - A biographical essay detailing why they need sponsorship